benjaminlukeclark/monsternames-api/readme.md

 ### Behave tests
-There is a pre-commit hook setup to run behaviour tests, which tests:
+There are behave feature tests setup to run behaviour tests, which tests:
-- POST to every api endpoint with 5 unique values
+* POST to every api endpoint with 5 unique values
+  * This in turn tests that API authentication works via the `x-api-key` header
-- GET to every api endpoint
+* GET to every api endpoint between 5-10 times depending on underlying monster schema
-CI is setup to run behave tests in features/ on every commit, and before a release is published to prod.

 Tried to get working on circleCI, but the separation of docker environments there makes it a bit of a mess so for now just pushes to ECR.
+But behaviour tests can run run locally steps outlined in local setup instructions.

+<p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage